openbmc/docs/designs/mctp.md

 ## Requirements

-Any channel between host and BMC should:
+Any channel supported on BMC should:

  - Have a simple serialisation and deserialisation format, to enable implementations in host firmware, which have widely varying runtime